 How is it used?

 The IM screening test is used to determine whether you have infectious mononucleosis.
-This test is rapid and easy to perform, but it is not 100% accurate.
-More testing may be needed to confirm that the disease is mononucleosis and not another illness.
+This test is rapid and easy to perform (results should be available after 1 day).
+The results will be either positive or negative for heterophile antibodies, however, it is not 100% specific for infectious mononucleosis.
+More testing may be needed to confirm infectious mononucleosis and ensure symptoms are not caused by another illness.

 When is it requested?